victorca25/traiNNer/docs/architectures.md

    <img height="220" src="https://user-images.githubusercontent.com/41912303/107157089-77b5cc00-6982-11eb-83f3-05773ff46610.png">
 </p>

-In addition, since they are based on `ESRGAN` and don't modify the general training strategy or the network architecture, but only the data used for training, both [Real-SR](https://openaccess.thecvf.com/content_CVPRW_2020/papers/w31/Ji_Real-World_Super-Resolution_via_Kernel_Estimation_and_Noise_Injection_CVPRW_2020_paper.pdf) (2020) and [BSRGAN](https://arxiv.org/pdf/2103.14006v1.pdf) (2021) are supported. `Real-SR` by means of the [realistic kernels](https://github.com/victorca25/BasicSR/blob/master/docs/kernels.md) and noise injection and `BSRGAN` through the on the fly augmentations pipeline (some augmentations pending).
+In addition, since they are based on `ESRGAN` and don't modify the general training strategy or the network architecture, but only the data used for training, [Real-SR](https://openaccess.thecvf.com/content_CVPRW_2020/papers/w31/Ji_Real-World_Super-Resolution_via_Kernel_Estimation_and_Noise_Injection_CVPRW_2020_paper.pdf) (2020), [BSRGAN](https://arxiv.org/pdf/2103.14006v1.pdf) (2021) and [Real-ESRGAN](https://arxiv.org/pdf/2107.10833) (2021) are supported. `Real-SR` by means of the [realistic kernels](https://github.com/victorca25/BasicSR/blob/master/docs/kernels.md) and noise injection and `BSRGAN` and `Real-ESRGAN` through the on the fly augmentations pipeline (some augmentations pending).
 More information in the [augmentations](https://github.com/victorca25/BasicSR/blob/master/docs/augmentations.md) document.
 These strategies can be combined with **any** of the networks above.

 ## Image to image translation